Tejees/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 ### Task 4 - Connect to an Azure SQL Database in SQL Server Management Studio

+Use SQL Server Management Studio (SSMS) to connect to the Azure SQL Database and enabling encryption.
+Once connected, you can query and manage the database.

 1. On the Azure portal, select the **SQL databases** in the left navigation pane.
 And then select the **AdventureWorksLT** database.

 2. Copy the **Server name** value from the Overview page.

      ![Picture 17](../images/servername.png)

-3. Launch SQL Server Management Studio from the lab VM, search for **SQL Server Management(1)** in the search box and select **SQL Server Management Studio Studio Management Studio 19**
+3. Launch SQL Server Management Studio from the lab VM by searching for **SQL Server Management(1)** in the search box and select **SQL Server Management Studio Studio Management Studio 19**

      ![Picture 17](../images/searchsql.png)